 If the student is in accordance with the provisions of the document, he/she signs it and the trainer will deliver it to the Department of Physical Education for the corresponding process.

 - Once the coach handles the authorizations for the provision of physical athletic scholarship to the Department of Education, then will proceed with the registration of all of the benefits granted in our BANNER system.

 For more information about the athletic scholarship you can communicate with your University’s Physical Education Department.

 Sr. Ariel Ortiz Morell

 This special fund is granted to third and fourth year students whose Pell’s LEU have exceeded the 600% limit.

 VICE CHANCELLORSHIP OF SCHOLARSHIP AND INTERNSHP PROGRAMS

-Scholarships and Internships Program was created to provide merit students with the opportunity to pursue postsecondary studies and careers, and develop their talents, leadership, humane traits, and necessary attitudes to help them contribute to their society.
-The programs adscribed to the Vice Chancellorship of Scholarships and Internships are:
+- Scholarships and Internships Program was created to provide merit students with the opportunity to pursue postsecondary studies and careers, and develop their talents, leadership, humane traits, and necessary attitudes to help them contribute to their society.
+The programs ascribed to the Vice Chancellorship of Scholarships and Internships are:

 - Honors Program